 Where Additive Manufacturing can really become a contender for a bona-fide manufacturing process as opposed to a method to quickly simulate traditionally-machined parts is when parts have been designed specifically for AM build from the off.
 By combining FEA optimization routines with generative design algorithms, structures can be designed where material is only put where it is needed, resulting in parts that are optimized for both weight and strength.
 These techniques are being used to great effect for high-performing and complex structural parts that are made in low volumes, particularly for the aerospace and motorsport industries.

 Now that we have grown accustomed to the rapid response times provided by the AM specialists the traditional 4-5 week turn-around for machined components does not always meet the needs of an aggressive development programme.
-Protolabs was the first company I personally was aware of that offered a “standard” 2-4 day turn-around for parts machined in its workshops in the UK.
+Protolabs (now Hubs) was the first company I personally was aware of that offered a “standard” 2-4 day turn-around for parts machined in its workshops in the UK.
 They achieve this by ensuring they have ample/spare capacity and limiting the machining to more automated CAD-generated tool paths (so requiring minimal or no human interaction).
 Material choice is somewhat limited and there are little or no post-machining finishing options.
 The cost of the services is understandably a little higher than that of traditional machinists but the value to the development programme can more than compensate for the additional cost.

 What has been missing from the industry is a half-way house: a 7-10 day turn-around service at perhaps a slightly increased cost over the baseline … until now, that is.
 This gap is now being plugged by a number of on-line bureaus offering quick-turn manufacturing services in metals and in plastics (through AM and traditional machining processes), sourced both on-and off-shore.
 The bureaus can have 100’s of manufacturers on their books and either select a handful to bid for a particular job according to their matching capabilities or they tout out the work around to attract low bids, thus finding the manufacturer who is willing to do the work at (what is usually) a very competitive cost to fill some spare capacity.
 It is a win-win situation all round.
 Even factoring-in the cost and time associated with shipping from as far away as China, the offering can be very attractive indeed.